farlee2121/DevEssentialsBlog/content/posts/2022-11-25-Duck-Structure-Update.md

 title: "Duck Structure Update"
 ---

 My duck docs continue to evolve as my process changes.
-Here changes I've noticed lately.
+Here are changes I've noticed lately.
 <!--more-->

 This post does not fully cover duck docs.
 You can check out the [original duck structure post](../posts/2021-05-21-Duck-Structure.md) or my [whole series on ducking](../posts/Whats-Your-Duck-V2/2022-06-16-0-Intro.md).
-In short, the ducking process is about communicating ideas to assist the process of solving them.
-I tend to use lightly structured text documents.
+In short, the ducking process is about externally communicating to clarify thoughts and assist effective problem solving.
+I tend to communicate via lightly structured text documents that I call duck docs.

 ## Sections